-The American Board of Radiology administers the Maintenance of Certification (MOC) program in diagnostic radiology.
-Below is a synopsis of the four requisites of the MOC program, along with a listing of the resources offered by ASNR to assist neuroradiologists in meeting these requirements.
+The American Board of Radiology administers the Maintenance of Certification (MOC) program in diagnostic radiology and subspecialties.
+Below is a synopsis of the four requisites of the MOC program, along with a listing of the resources ASNR offers neuroradiologists to meet these requirements.
 For a more detailed explanation of the requirements, please see ABR's diagnostic radiology MOC requirements page.
-For information on ABR's new initiative to establish Online Longitudinal Assessment, please read the ABR President's Message, along with the ABR press release and FAQ.

 Part I. Professional Standing